keerthanad2627/aws-vpc-public-private-subnet/README.md

 ## Project Overview

-This project demonstrates a highly available and secure AWS infrastructure deployed across two Availability Zones (AZs).
+This project demonstrates a highly available and secure AWS infrastructure deployed across two Availability Zones.
 The architecture uses both public and private subnets.
 Public subnets host the Application Load Balancer (ALB) and NAT Gateways, while private subnets host the EC2 application servers.
 The EC2 instances are managed by an Auto Scaling Group (ASG) to ensure high availability and automatic scaling based on demand.

-Traffic from users reaches the Application Load Balancer, which distributes requests to EC2 instances in the private subnets.
-The EC2 instances securely access the internet through the NAT Gateway.
-An Amazon S3 Gateway Endpoint enables private connectivity to Amazon S3 without using the public internet.
+Servers in the private subnets receive traffic only through the Application Load Balancer and access the internet securely using the NAT Gateway.
+An Amazon S3 Gateway Endpoint enables private access to Amazon S3 without traversing the public internet.

 ---